brittanymorrisdesign/Homework-9/README.md

 # Homework-9
-Node.js and ES6+
+Developer Profile Generator: Node.js and ES6+

+# Objective
-Objective: Command-line application that dynamically generates a PDF profile from a GitHub username.
+Command-line application that dynamically generates a PDF profile from a GitHub username.

-# Developer Profile Generator
 The user will be prompted for a favorite color, which will be used as the background color for cards.

 ![homework-9-nodejs](https://user-images.githubusercontent.com/44029053/73596501-7ee50700-44f0-11ea-9c7b-91b4575ac775.gif)